 “Possibly worse.
 I’m concerned about alien interference.”

-Luis looked at the vaguely disconcerting figure.
+Luis looked at the vaguely disconcerting figure sitting before him.
 “Aliens?”
 He sipped his drink.

 “The evidence is… subtle.
 The thing is, we AIs excel at detecting patterns.
-Something is not right.
-I know that’s not much to go on.
+I’ve detected that something is not right.
+I know that’s not much at all to go on.
 Nevertheless, the fact that I’ve detected this activity but can’t further explain it is telling.”

 “What do you think it could be?”

 “It’s not natural human activity or human technology.
 It doesn’t have the footprint of Multistellar AIs or their technology, either.”